dbakewel/netbots/README.md

 ## Damage

-Damage from hitting walls, obstacles, or other robots is the same regardless of speed.
+Robots are damaged (health reduced) from colliding with walls, obstacles, and other robots.
 If two robots collide then both robots will be damaged.
-This collision damage is based on the speed and direction of the robots.
-By default, if a robot has a head on collision with a wall at max speed they will take 10 damage.
+Collision damage is affected by the speed and angle of the collision.
+By default, if a robot has a head on collision with a wall while moving at 100% speed then the robot will take 10 damage (health reduced by 10).
+Reduced speed and an off angel collision will result in less damage.

-Shell explosions are of radius of 75 by default.
+Shell explosions also cause damage.
 All robots inside an explosion's radius will take damage.
-Robots in the center of the explosion will be damaged by 10% (health reduced by 10) by default.
+Explosions have a radius of 75 by default.
+Robots in the center of the explosion will be damaged by 10 by default (health reduced by 10).
 The further a robot is from the center of an explosion the less damage it will take.
 The damage fall off from the explosions center to edge is linear.

 ## Points